Transitioning to Medicare With (or Without) Private Health Insurance

 Other Medicare enrollment considerations

-Your income and Medicare premiums
+Your income and Medicare surcharges

-The surcharge is calculated based on tax returns you reported from two years prior: meaning your 2023 income determines your IRMAA in 2025, your 2024 income determines your IRMAA in 2026, and so on.
+IRMAA (“income-related monthly adjustment amount”) is the additional amount you may need to pay alongside your premiums as Medicare imposes surcharges on higher-income beneficiaries for Medicare Parts B and D. These are calculated based on tax returns reported from two years prior, meaning your 2026 income determines your IRMAA in 2028, your 2027 income determines your IRMAA in 2029, and so on.

 · The death of a spouse